-Bullying can also be carried out in writing such as email, text messaging, internet chat rooms and instant messaging.
+Bullying can also be carried out in writing such as email, text messaging, internet chat rooms, instant messaging or other social media channels.

-Bullying behaviour can be directed 'upwards' (e.g., from ministry staff/lay persons to the rector), 'sideways' (e.g., between ministry staff) and 'downwards' (e.g., from the rector to ministry staff/lay persons).
+Bullying behaviour can be directed 'upwards' (eg, from ministry staff/lay persons to the rector), 'sideways' (eg, between ministry staff) and 'downwards' (eg, from the rector to ministry staff/lay persons).
+Bullying behaviour could also be directed at members of the public.

-Examples of bullying in the parish
+Examples of bullying in the parish \